 5. Who do you work with?

 I provide counseling to individuals beginning at age 18 through older adults.
 I work with individuals, couples, and provide group therapy.
 I do not provide treatment to individuals who have been recently discharged (within the past 30 days) from a psychiatric facility, partial hospitalization program or intensive outpatient program.
 I do not provide services to individuals who are court ordered for treatment or require a child custody evaluation or custody recommendation.
 I also don’t provide treatment for eating disorders, substance use as a primary disorder, or sexual offenders.
 I do not provide assessments for gender reassignment surgery, bariatric surgery, or service animals.
-I also do not complete paperwork for FMLA or STD leave of absences from employment, as I am not a medical professional (ie. MD, PCP, or Psychiatrist).
+I also do not complete paperwork for FMLA or STD leave of absences from employment prior to 6 sessions of treatment.
 Due to state licensing laws, I can only provide therapy and counseling to individuals residing in Virginia (that includes telehealth).

 6. How are your handling sessions during the COVID-19 pandemic?

 Concerns about safety are real during this pandemic.
 I provide either in person appointments at my office or through telehealth.
 Check with your insurance as many plans are providing approval for telehealth appointments for extended periods of time due to the pandemic.
-If you choose to have in person appointments, all clients are asked to wear a mask throughout your entire time in the office.
+If you choose to have in person appointments, all clients are encouraged to wear a mask throughout your entire time in the office if you are not vaccinated.
 Hand sanitizer is available throughout the office.
 We ask that you follow social distancing guidelines while in the waiting area and in clinician's office.
 If you are feeling ill, please opt to cancel your appointment or choose the telehealth option.
 I ask that individuals do not arrive to the office prior to your scheduled appointment time to cut down on cross traffic.
-I also ask that all visitors wash their hands prior to entering the office in the restroom available within our office suite.
-All furniture and door knobs are sanitized daily.

 7. What is your cancellation policy?

-I ask for at least 24 hours notice of cancellation of your appointment.
+I ask for at least 24 hours' notice of cancellation of your appointment.
 If you are unable to attend your appointment, I would like to make your slot available to someone else who may be waiting to be seen.
 My online portal makes it easy for you to cancel and reschedule your own appointments.
-If you do not cancel within 24 hours, I charge a late cancellation fee of the full cost of your appointment slot.
-I understand emergencies do arise and can be flexible if you are not able to cancel within the 24 hour time frame as long as you have reached out to me prior to your scheduled appointment.
-Emergency situations will be evaluated on a case by case basis.
+If you do not cancel within 24 hours, I charge a late cancellation fee of the half the cost of your appointment slot.
+I understand emergencies do arise and can be flexible if you are not able to cancel within the 24-hour time frame as long as you have reached out to me prior to your scheduled appointment.
+Emergency situations will be evaluated on a case-by-case basis.
 If you No Show/No Call for an appointment, you will be charged a full session fee for the missed appointment.